top of page

 Our goal

-Our objectives in detail: 1.
-Socioeconomic impacts and requirements for early warning systems: Providing information on the socioeconomic impacts of the occurrence of marine biological hazards.
-Investigating the technological and logistical requirements for an efficient early warning system.
-2. Technical infrastructure and data collection: Developing and deploying a technical infrastructure for the efficient collection and provision of key oceanographic data.
-Implementing new sensor technologies and data collection systems to monitor biological hazards.
-3. Modelling and prediction: Integrating historical and current data sets to model the occurrence of biological hazards.
-Developing prediction models taking into account the factors influencing the occurrence and spread of these hazards.
-4. Recommendations and information channels: Developing recommendations for early warning systems tailored to the needs of society and marine user groups.
-Establishing information channels to prevent or minimise the socioeconomic impacts of marine biological hazards.
+Our goals in detail: 1. to involve social actors: Provision of information on socio-economic impacts when marine biological hazards occur.
+Development of the technological and logistical requirements for an efficient early warning system in the interests of the user groups.
+2. improved, more closely meshed environmental monitoring: Development and deployment of a technical infrastructure for the efficient collection and provision of key oceanographic data.
+Implement new sensor technologies and data collection systems to monitor water parameters and biological hazards.
+3. improving forecasting capabilities and providing recommendations for action: Integration of historical and current data sets to model the occurrence of biological hazards.
+Development of prediction models taking into account the factors influencing the occurrence and spread of these hazards.
+Based on improved data, provide recommendations for early warning systems tailored to the needs of society and marine user groups.
+Establish information pathways to prevent or minimize the socio-economic impacts of marine biological hazards.
+Comprehensible query and online presentation for all, as well as quick test options for individuals.

 Waves